GastonDiggers/mt_align/README.md

 pip install -r requirements.txt
 ```

+You need to generate xliff files and put them all inside a folder.

 ### Usage
 Before running the application, ensure that Python is installed on your system and added to the PATH environment variable.